 - Maxey Moverley

 - Everest Ransom Team

-Inspecting the Onion.ly domain with a Security OSINT Search Engine
+Detect the Onion.ly Domain With an OSINT Search Engine

 As stated, onion.ly links are but one method utilized in accessing the dark web, where clicking the link will automatically redirect you to a dark web site.
 Accessing the link alone can become a legal problem depending on the country you reside.
-Furthermore, accessing web sites hosted by ransomware group hackers can lead users to becoming a target as domain providers can easily accessing IP addresses.
+Furthermore, accessing websites hosted by ransomware group hackers can make users a target, as domain providers can easily access IP addresses.